sparkweaver/MyFitnessApp/README.md

 Will fill in this part later.

 ## Support
-If you like what you see, consider giving it a start <3.
+Feedback is always appreciated, and If you like what you see, consider giving it a start.

 #### Important Disclamer
-*This application is a personal project developed primarily for educational purposes.
+*This application is a personal project developed primarily for educational purposes, and it is fun.
 It currently uses "MyFitnessApp" as a placeholder.
 Should any issues arise regarding the name or any other aspects of the project, I am prepared to make necessary changes, including removing the project from public access or renaming it.*

 *The icon used for this application was initially generated with the help of GPT-4 and edited by me using [Pixlr](https://pixlr.com/).
 If any concerns are raised about the uses of this image, I will modify the image upon request.*